ip l show

 lrwxrwxrwx.
 1 me me 20 Jan 27 10:49 .zshrc -> /home/me/.zshrc

-This post forms part of a sequence of command line references that I will be writing where I forget the command or its syntax or find it interesting enough to document it.
+will be writing where I forget the command or its syntax or find it

-Although it is easily Google-able, there are usually a chain of commands that I want kept together for ease of use.
+Although it is easily Google-able, there are usually a chain of

-The commands I use should be universal but just in case, I am running Fedora release 28 (Twenty Eight) and Zsh.
+The commands I use should be universal but just in case, I am

-files typically have the tar or tar.gz
+As far as I understand, bash±tar files typically have the tar or tar.gz

-is the archive that can preserve permissions and directory
+extensions. bash±tar is the archive that can preserve permissions and directory

-structures and tar.gz is the compressed bash±gzip
+structures and tar.gz is the compressed bash±gzip-ed bash±tar file.

 Listing the contents of an archive